 As a general rule, no governmental or other consents are required for the provision of security.
-There are no restrictions on granting security over real estate to foreign lenders, nor are there any on repayments being made to a foreign lender.
+There are no restrictions on granting security over real estate to foreign lenders, nor on repayments being made to a foreign lender.

 3.4 Taxes or Fees Relating to the Granting and Enforcement of Security